-With Issue 8 updates in effect, audits for certification to the BRC Global Food Safety Standard include new requirements for participating manufacturers.
-If your company is seeking certification, there are things you need to know about how a BRC audit is conducted – and what you need to have in place for success.
+With Issue 8 updates in effect, audits for certification to the BRCGS Global Food Safety Standard include new requirements for participating manufacturers.
+If your company is seeking certification, there are things you need to know about how a BRCGS audit is conducted – and what you need to have in place for success.

 It’s one thing to take steps to improve your organization’s food safety culture.
 It’s another thing – and arguably a better one – to prove it.

-The updated BRC Global Food Safety Standard Issue 8, which calls for a greater, management-led commitment to a strong food safety culture, also includes changes to the certification process for the Standard.
+The updated BRCGS Global Food Safety Standard Issue 8, which calls for a greater, management-led commitment to a strong food safety culture, also includes changes to the certification process for the Standard.

 Why should you open up your company, its employees and your documents to an outside party for this particular Standard?